How to calculate forecast accuracy and forecast error

 Since MAPE is a measure of error, high numbers are bad and low numbers are good.

-There are other forecast accuracy calculations that you can use.
-Find the most appropriate method for your needs and improving your demand forecasting accuracy.
+These are the 3 main ways of measuring forecast accuracy, but there are other forecast accuracy calculations that you can use.
+It’s essential to find the most appropriate method for your needs and to improve your demand forecasting accuracy.

 Using forecast error data for better demand predictions